khanlab/SPIMquant/docs/getting_started/installation.md

 Note: you can re-run this command to re-install with the latest version

-Before running the app, you need to specify a config file to use.
-"SPIMquant/examples/snakebids_template.yml" provides a starting point for specifying a config.
-If you are using the example dataset provided in the above section, then a config file is also included in the zip file.

-To specify the config, copy the config file into SPIMquant/spimquant/config/snakebids.yml, and change the properties in the config file to ensure paths to the directory are properly set.

 ## Running the app

 Do a dry-run first (`-n`) and simply print (`-p`) what would be run: